-- Wash sales of stock or securities (including contracts or options to acquire or sell stock or securities) (section 1091). - Gain or loss on options to buy or sell (section 1234). - Certain real estate subdivided for sale that may be considered a capital asset (section 1237). - Gain on disposition of stock in an interest charge domestic international sales corporation (section 995(c)). - Gain on the sale or exchange of stock in certain foreign corporations (section 1248). - Sales of stock received under a qualified public utility dividend reinvestment plan.
+- Bonds and other debt instruments.
 See Pub.
-550 for details. - Transfer of appreciated property to a political organization (section 84). - Disposition of market discount bonds (section 1276). - Gains from certain constructive ownership transactions.
+550. - Wash sales of stock or securities (including contracts or options to acquire or sell stock or securities) (section 1091). - Gain or loss on options to buy or sell.
+See Pub.
+550. - Certain real estate subdivided for sale that may be considered a capital asset (section 1237). - Gain on disposition of stock in an interest charge domestic international sales corporation (section 995(c)). - Gain on the sale or exchange of stock in certain foreign corporations (section 1248). - Sales of stock received under a qualified public utility dividend reinvestment plan.
+See Pub.
+550 for details. - Transfer of appreciated property to a political organization (section 84). - Amounts received by shareholders in corporate liquidations.
+See Pub.
+550. - Cash received in lieu of fractional shares of stock as a result of a stock split or stock dividend.
+See Pub.
+550. - Mutual fund load charges, which may not be taken into account in determining gain or loss on certain dispositions of stock in mutual funds if reinvestment rights were exercised.
+See Pub.
+564. - The sale or exchange of S corporation stock or an interest in a trust held for more than 1 year, which may result in collectibles gain (28% rate gain).
+See the instructions for line 14c beginning on page 37. - Gain or loss on the disposition of securities futures contracts.
+See Pub.
+550. - Gains from certain constructive ownership transactions.
 Gain in excess of the gain the estate or trust would have recognized if the estate or trust had held a financial asset directly during the term of a derivative contract must be treated as ordinary income.
 See section 1260 for details. - The sale of qualified empowerment zone assets acquired after December 21, 2000, that the estate or trust held for more than 1 year, if you elect to postpone gain by purchasing other qualified empowerment zone assets during the 60-day period that began on the date of the sale.
 See Pub.
 550 and Pub.
-954. - If you sell or exchange a District of Columbia Enterprise Zone (DC Zone) asset that the estate or trust held for more than 5 years, you can exclude the amount of "qualified capital gain" from gross income.
-See Pub.
 954.